haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/restraints_cli.md

 This command will generate a plan at x,y plan at z==0 (`z_restraints_beads.pdb`), and a restraint file (`z_restraints.tbl`).

-Note that you can have multiple set of coma separated residues (e.g: `7,50,53,71 1,2,3`) by separating them by spaces.
+Note that you can have multiple sets of comma-separated residues (e.g: `7,50,53,71 1,2,3`) by separating them by spaces.
 If you do so, multiple surfaces will be generated and each residue selections will be restraints to a plan.